GoogleChrome/web.dev/src/site/content/en/metrics/fid/index.md

 impressions of a site's design and visual appeal as well as first impressions of its speed and responsiveness.

-While measuring how much users like a site's design is hard to do with web APIs, measuring its speed and responsiveness is not!
+While it is hard to measure how much users like a site's design with web APIs, measuring its speed and responsiveness is not!

 The first impression users have of how fast your site loads can be measured with